Maha TET 2019 English Question Paper & Answer Key (Set-B)

 (2) Sanjana has cooked her breakfast yet

-(3) Sanjana ha not cooked breakfast yet
+(3) Sanjana has not cooked breakfast yet

 (4) Sanjana has been cooked her breakfast yet.